Karlštejn

 Karlštejn Castle (hrad Karlštejn; Burg Karlstein) is a castle in the Czech Republic.
 It is a large Gothic castle founded in 1348 by King Charles IV.
-The castle served as a place for safekeeping the Imperial Regalia as well as the Bohemian Crown Jewels, holy relics, and other royal treasures.
-Karlštejn belongs to the most famous and most frequently visited castles in the country.
+The castle served as a place for safekeeping the Imperial Regalia as well as the Bohemian crown jewels, holy relics, and other royal treasures.
+Karlštejn is among the most famous and most frequently visited castles in the country.